 The next fall funding round opens in October 2024 and closes in November 2024

 Co-sponsored Community Events

-Grants in the range of $200-$500 may be given to support co-sponsored community events that include UW faculty or graduate students speaking at or otherwise collaborating with cultural institutions in Seattle and the surrounding areas.
-These venues may include museums, galleries, nonprofits in the arts, social equity, and social justice, and other organizations benefiting the community and enhancing its intellectual and artistic vibrancy.
+Grants in the range of $200-$500 may be given to support co-sponsored community events that include UW tenure-track faculty, teaching faculty, or graduate students speaking at or otherwise collaborating with cultural institutions in Seattle and the surrounding areas.
+These venues may include museums, galleries, nonprofits in the arts, social equity and social justice, and other organizations benefiting the community and enhancing its intellectual and artistic vibrancy.
 Applicants for co-sponsorship are eligible to request use of the Simpson Center’s Zoom Webinar platform, and YouTube hosting.